portworx/px-docs/runc/index.md

 ## Configure systemd to start PX

-You can configure the PX OCI service by running the `px-runc install` command.
+You can configure the PX OCI to run as a [systemd(1)](https://en.wikipedia.org/wiki/Systemd) service by running the `px-runc install` command.

 For example: